bata24/gef/README.md

         - ![](images/vmmap-pin.png)
     - It also supports `Intel SDE`.
         - ![](images/vmmap-sde.png)
-    - It is redirected to `pagewalk` when connecting to gdb stub of `qemu-system`.
+    - It is redirected to `kvmmap` when connecting to gdb stub of `qemu-system`.
     - It supports detection and coloring of `Writable`, `ReadOnly`, `None` and `RWX` regions.
     - It shows the area each register points to.
 - `registers`